rwgk/cccl/docs/cuda_parallel/developer_overview.rst

     )XXX";

-Unfortunately, this is not sufficient.
-We have to instantiate the kernel template.
+The next step is to instantiate the kernel template.
-To do that, we can use the following NVRTC API:
+We can use the following NVRTC APIs:

 .. code-block:: c++